Katie Porter: Tenure

 In June 2019, Porter became one of the first Democrats in a swing district to support an impeachment inquiry following Robert Mueller's Special Counsel investigation.
 She voted for both the first and second impeachments of Donald Trump.

 In January 2021, Porter was removed from the Financial Services Committee after opting to serve instead on the House Natural Resources and House Oversight committees.
 On the Oversight committee, Porter participated in an investigation into the National Highway Traffic Safety Administration (NHTSA)'s test standards for children's car seats and boosters side-impact.

-As of June 2022, Porter had voted in line with Joe Biden's stated position 98.2% of the time.
+Porter served as one of three co-chairs of Elizabeth Warren's 2020 presidential campaign.

 Hearings

 During Trump's first presidency, Porter gained notice for her pointed questioning of public officials and business leaders during congressional hearings, often using visual aids such as whiteboards.
 In March 2019, she questioned Wells Fargo CEO Tim Sloan, arguing that he contradicted his lawyers' "corporate puffery".
 In April 2019, she questioned JPMorgan Chase CEO Jamie Dimon.
 In May 2019, she asked Housing and Urban Development Secretary Ben Carson about "REOs", real estate owned properties.
 She questioned Consumer Financial Protection Bureau director Kathy Kraninger on basic math problems about annual percentage rates on payday loans, which Kraninger declined to answer.
 In March 2020, Centers for Disease Control and Prevention director Robert R. Redfield committed to free COVID-19 testing during questioning by Porter.

 At an August 24, 2020, congressional hearing, Porter questioned Postmaster General Louis DeJoy.
 He admitted to her that he did not know the cost of mailing a postcard or a smaller greeting card, the starting rate for U.S. Priority Mail, or how many Americans voted by mail in the 2016 elections.
 In a December 2020 House hearing, she questioned United States Secretary of the Treasury Steve Mnuchin over COVID-19 relief funding.